 1. Background

 BVDV vaccines are used primarily for disease control purposes.
 Although they can convey production advantages especially in intensively managed cattle such as in feedlots.
 In some countries where BVDV eradication is being undertaken, PI animals are removed and remaining cattle are vaccinated to maintain a high level of infection antibody positivity and prevent the generation of further PI animals.
 Vaccination to control BVDV infections can be challenging due in part to the antigenic variability of the virus and the occurrence of persistent infections that arise as a result of fetal infection.
 Ongoing maintenance of the virus in nature is predominantly sustained by PI animals that are the product of in-utero infection.
 The goal for a vaccine should be to prevent systemic viraemia and the virus crossing the placenta.
-If this is successfully achieved it is likely that the vaccine will prevent the wide range of other clinical manifestations, including reproductive, respiratory and enteric diseases and immunosuppression with its secondary sequelae.
+If this is successfully achieved it is likely that the vaccine will prevent the wide range of other clinical manifestations, including reproductive, respiratory and enteric diseases and immunosuppression, with its secondary sequelae.
 There are many different vaccines available in different countries.
 Traditionally, BVD vaccines fall into two classes: modified live virus or inactivated vaccines.
 Experimental recombinant subunit vaccines based on BVD viral glycoprotein E2 expressed with baculovirus, or transgenic plants or heterologous viruses and BVDV E2 DNA vaccines have been described but few, if any, are in commercial production.
 They offer a future prospect of ‘marker vaccines’ when used in connection with a complementary serological test.

 1.1.
 Characteristics of a target product profile